-Bill Maher faces calls for firing after using the n-word on his HBO show
+Bill Maher says he is ‘very sorry’ for using a racial slur on his HBO show

 “Whoever told you you only had to hear what didn’t upset you?”
 Maher said, adding later: “I promise this will be your day.
 This is a commencement speech.
 The issue is you … My reputation isn’t on the line.
 Yours is.”

+In a subsequent statement, Maher said he was referring to the U.S. government, not to individual soldiers.

+“In no way was I intending to say, nor have I ever thought, that the men and women who defend our nation in uniform are anything but courageous and valiant, and I offer my apologies to anyone who took it wrong,” he said.

-Critics also were quick to draw parallels between Maher and another comedian, Kathy Griffin, who was recently slammed for a photo of her holding a mask resembling President Trump’s bloody, severed head.
+Critics of Maher’s most recent comments were quick to draw parallels between him and another comedian, Kathy Griffin, who was recently slammed for a photo of her holding a mask resembling President Trump’s bloody, severed head.

 Bill Maher and Kathy Griffin showed this week that racism can't be hidden as "comedy" and stupidity can't be hidden as "art".